bazzline/php_propel_behavior_entity_instantiator/README.md

 </database>
 ```

-will create a file called `MyEntityInstantiator.php` in `module/Database/src/Database/Service` with following content.
+will create a file called `MyEntityInstantiator.php` in the path `module/Database/src/Database/Service` with following content.

 ```php
 <?php